Top Companies in Genomics

 In spite of some regulatory issues with the FDA, more and more personal genomics companies are trying to bring the potentials of genomics to the hands of patients.
 However, in light of the regulatory requirements some companies, such as Pathway Genomics, Navigenics or the Belgian Gentle Labs changed their business model: in spite of the customers directly ordering a genetic test, only a physician can do that for the patient.
 Here, I enlisted those companies, who are still as a DTC enterprise on the market.

 The most popular and one of the “oldest” personal genetics company, established in 2006, offers easy and affordable access to genetic information.
 Its name comes from the fact that human DNA is organized into 23 pairs of chromosomes.
-The Mountainview-based 23andme has already built up the biggest database of patients’ DNA information with more than 2,000,000 genotyped customers and 600 million phenotypic data points!
+The Mountainview-based 23andme has already built up the biggest database of patients’ DNA information with more than 5,000,000 customers and one billion phenotypic data points!

 Originally, the company offered services to tell anyone their likelihood to get certain diseases, as well as information about their family tree, however, in 2014 the FDA restricted 23andme’s operations saying that the health information services were not clear or complete enough for customers.
 So, the genetic testing company scaled back its activity mostly to provide data about ancestry.
 They have also linked together long-lost family members and have built family trees.
 In April 2017, however, the FDA re-approved 23andme’s services, which aim to tell people to which diseases they are susceptible.